 (a) where notice of the impounding has been given to or left for the owner, within 3 days of the notice being so given or left; or

-(b) where the notice has been given by post, within 7 days of the time when the notice was posted; or
+(b) where notice of the impounding has been given by post, within 7 days of the time when the notice was posted; or

-(c) where the notice has been given by being published in the Gazette or a newspaper circulating in the locality in which the pound is situated, within 7 days of the publication;
+(c) where local public notice of the impounding has been given, within 7 days after the notice was first given,

-the poundkeeper may sell the cattle by public auction, but not until he has given 3 days’ notice specifying the time and place of the sale and the cattle to be sold by posting the notice in a conspicuous place at the pound and by publishing it once in a newspaper circulating in that locality.
+the poundkeeper may sell the cattle by public auction if local public notice of the time and place of the sale and the cattle to be sold has been given at least 3 days before the day of the sale.

 (2A) Where it appears to a justice that giving notice and advertising the sale of cattle impounded under the provisions of this Act would involve greater expense than the value of the cattle impounded, or that by reason of the condition or health of the cattle, they should be sold as quickly as possible, he may make an order directing that the giving of notice, other than that required by section 468, and that the advertising be dispensed with, and directing that the cattle be sold at such time and in such manner and under such conditions as he thinks fit.